GundogCodes/NovaKey/README.md

 ### Launch at Login

-Enable "Launch at Login" in HyperKey preferences to have your shortcuts ready immediately after boot.
+Enable "Launch at Login" in NovaKey preferences to have your shortcuts ready immediately after boot.

 ### Accessibility Permissions

-HyperKey requires accessibility permissions to register global hotkeys:
+NovaKey requires accessibility permissions to register global hotkeys:

 1. **System Settings → Privacy & Security → Accessibility**
-2. Click the `+` button and add HyperKey
+2. Click the `+` button and add NovaKey
 3. Toggle the switch to enable permissions
-4. Restart HyperKey if needed
+4. Restart NovaKey if needed

 ## 📋 Version History